stigbd/angular-tour-of-heroes-server/README.md

 The server acts as a back-end to the angular-tour-of-heros tutorial.

 This project is based on the server part of <https://github.com/auth0-blog/angular2-tour-of-heroes>

+For a nice and easy way of generating valid jwts, check <https://jwt.io/>